MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 - Language Interface Packs: Translated User Interface that installs over a copy of a Click-to-Run installation.
 You can download and install a Language Interface Pack for free.
 After you install it, you can use Microsoft Excel, OneNote, Microsoft Outlook, PowerPoint, and Word features in a different language.
 You can use the **Office Language Preferences** dialog after installation to change a language and see a translated user interface.
 For information about how to change the editing, display or Help language for Office applications, see [Enable the use of other languages in your Office programs](https://go.microsoft.com/fwlink/p/?LinkId=281959).
 To set Office language options on a computer that is running Windows 10, type "Office Language" at the **Start** screen, and select **Office Language Preferences** to open the **Microsoft Office Language Preferences** dialog box.

 - Proofing Tools: Localized language versions of Office include proofing tools for a set of companion langauges.
-For more details, see [Proofing Tools for Office 365 ProPlus](proofing-tools-for-office-365-proplus.md).
+For more details, see [Install proofing tools
+](xx.md).

 - ScreenTip Language: Translations that show the text of display elements such as buttons, menus, and dialog boxes in another language.
 You can download [Microsoft Office ScreenTip Language 2013](https://go.microsoft.com/fwlink/p/?LinkId=281983) from the Microsoft Download Center.
 ScreenTip Language installs over a Click-to-Run installation.